GRIDAPPSD/gridappsd-state-estimator/README.md

 └── gridappsd-state-estimator
 ````

-2. Then the following two repositories should be cloned into the state-estimator directory under the gridappsd-state-estimator repository cloned above
+2. Then the following two repositories should be cloned under the top-level gridappsd-state-estimator directory of the repository cloned above

 ````
 	- https://github.com/GRIDAPPSD/SuiteSparse
 	- https://github.com/GRIDAPPSD/json
 ````

 3. The ActiveMQ C++ client library, ActiveMQ-CPP, should be downloaded from the URL below as a Unix source code distrubtion.
 Both the 3.9.4 and 3.9.5 releases have been successfully used with state estimator.
-The tar.gz or tar.bz2 distribution should be extracted under the state-estimator directory, the same location as the SuiteSparse and json repositories.
+The tar.gz or tar.bz2 distribution should be extracted under the gridappsd-state-estimator directory, the same location as the SuiteSparse and json repositories.

 ````
     - https://activemq.apache.org/components/cms/download